 *Individuals shown followed Lean for Life programs which may have included Medical Supervision, Lean for Life branded food, Nutrition Education and One-on-One Nurse Coaching.
-Individuals following the Lean for Life approach to weight loss can expect to lose 3-5 pounds per week.
+All stories below are individuals speaking of their own experiences, and do not necessarily represent typical outcomes of Lean for Life.
+Individual results may vary.

 Real Estate Broker

 I lost 20 pounds on the Lean for Life program—and I feel terrific!*

 SHRINKING IN SIZE*

 I once wore a size 6.
 Now I wear a size 2.*